-The Treasury Laws Amendment (Research and Development Tax Incentive) Bill 2019 (‘the Bill’) was introduced on the 5 December 2019 to reform RDTIs.
+The Treasury Laws Amendment (Research and Development Tax Incentive) Bill 2019 (‘the Bill’) was introduced on 5 December 2019 to reform RDTIs.
 Treasurer Josh Frydenberg described these reforms as “targeting and improving the integrity and sustainability of the research and development tax incentive”.

-The Bill’s proposed changes included a $4 million cash refund cap for small companies with an annual turnover less than $20 million.
-Larger companies with an annual turnover more than $20 million would have their tax offset measured by the company’s “R&D intensity”.
+The Bill’s proposed changes included a $4 million cash refund cap for small companies with an annual turnover of less than $20 million.
+Larger companies with an annual turnover of more than $20 million would have their tax offset measured by the company’s “R&D intensity”.

 On 21 August 2020, the Economics Legislation Committee delayed the reporting of the inquiry yet again to 12 October 2020.

 Submissions to the Senate inquiry and representatives at a public hearing also reveal a resounding resistance to the reforms.
 These reforms also appear to hit engineers and scientists in manufacturing the hardest.

 The delays create major uncertainty for Australian businesses.
 This places businesses in a vulnerable position, risking lodging their tax return without knowledge of potential legislation which may be enacted in the future.